-Leach Croucher: Murder probe opened after items found at house
+Leah Croucher: Murder probe opened after Milton Keynes house searched

 - Published

-Police have begun a murder investigation into the disappearance of 19-year-old Leah Croucher.
+Police have begun a murder probe following the disappearance of 19-year-old Leah Croucher.

 Thames Valley Police said they found Ms Croucher's "rucksack and personal possessions" at a property in Loxbeare Drive in Furzton, Milton Keynes.